 • Students who have previously grants from Diku (SIU) for the same project with the same education level.

-• Students with Norwegian citizenship, studying at Master or ph.D. level at an institution outside Norway.
+• Students with Norwegian citizenship, studying at Masters or Ph.D. level at an institution outside Norway.

-- Read the Guidelines for the Mobility grant for Norwegian Language and Literature.
+1. Download and read the Guidelines for the Mobility Grant for Norwegian Language and Literature.

 - a recommendation letter from the home institution tutor

 - a personal invitation letter from the Norwegian institution